 Install FreeBSD on Raspberry Pi

-In this part, we’ll see how to install a basic FreeBSD system on your Raspberry Pi.
+Let’s see how to install a basic FreeBSD system on your Raspberry Pi:

 Raspberry Pi 4